lubobik/Konf_B20_Bobik_Steirer/README.md

 3. **Commit**:
    Add setter
-   updates to method description and small code changes changes to toString
+   updates to some method description and small code changes changes to toString

 4. **Commit**:
    Updates to README.md

+5. **Commit**:
+    Small readme changes

 ### Changes of Andreas Steirer